cortexjs-legacy/the-handbook-of-cortex/instructions/cortex_vs.md

 ## Cortex vs. Browserify

-Browserify is pretty lovely and nice.

-The main differences between Cortex and Browserify are:
+Browserify is pretty lovely and nice, but the main differences between Cortex and Browserify are:

 - Cortex is not only suitable for small projects,  but also scale well for enterprise projects.

 - Cortex will not bundle all the things into a single file.

-- Browserify aims to make node modules work in the browser, while Cortex is build for the web, it uses its own registry, which leads to no ambiguity that whether a package is  browser-compatible.
+- Browserify aims to make node modules work in the browser, while Cortex is build for the web, it uses its own registry, which leads to no ambiguity about whether a package is browser-compatible.

 ## Cortex vs. Bower